temporalio/documentation/docs/typescript/troubleshooting.md

 }
 ```

-This happens for a number of reasons: Network hiccups, timeouts that are too short, server overloaded.
+Several conditions can cause this error, including network hiccups, timeouts that are too short, and an overloaded server.
+Querying a Workflow Execution whose query handler causes an error can result in the query call timing out.

+Some troubleshooting actions you can take:

+- Verify the connection from your Worker to the Temporal Server is working and doesn't have unusually high latency
+- If you are running Temporal Server yourself, check your [server metrics](/docs/server/production-deployment/#scaling-and-metrics) to ensure it's not overloaded
+- If what's timing out is a query, check the logs of your Workers to see if they are having issues handling the query

-This is not your fault and likely indicative of an SDK bug.
-Please try to produce a minimal repro and we'll be glad to help.
+If none of the preceding actions help you discover why timeouts are occurring, please try to produce a minimal repro and we'll be glad to help.